paoloap/bosch/README.md

 ![ScreenShot](https://raw.github.com/paoloap/bosch/master/screenshots/switcher.png)

 ## About browser
-- The idea is to have a simple, lightweight, button-less, keyboard-oriented browser
+- The idea is to have a simple, lightweight, button-less, keyboard-driven browser
 - Possibly this browser should be also tab-less, because the wm manages correctly the different browser instances, with the help of the switcher, and this way we can maximize space available for websites' content
 - The better choice imo is vimb browser: it's simple, it's lightweight, it's button-less, it's tab-less, it's keyboard oriented, and there's a WebKit2 version in development and already usable.
 ![ScreenShot](https://raw.github.com/paoloap/bosch/master/screenshots/browser.png)
 - Moreover, it allows to create different "profiles" based on separate configuration files.
 - So we can create a separate profile, called "tiled" or "tiledvimb", which has the same configuration of "main" profile, except for one important aspect: we configure "Safari Mobile" as agent.
 This way, by default every web page will open in "mobile" website version, and it's just perfect for a tiled layout!
+- Unfortunately, vimb and in general every tiling-compliant browser has issues.
+Just two examples: they haven't "mainstream browser" extensions (it's really painful to even have an ad blocker...), and have some problems with some websites (i.e. web.whatsapp.com).
+My tip is to always have also a "traditional" browser like firefox or chrome, that you can open if needed

 ![ScreenShot](https://raw.github.com/paoloap/bosch/master/screenshots/tiled_browser.png)

 ## About terminal
-- Just like browser, terminal should be lightweight, button-less and tab-less
+- Just like the browser, the terminal should be lightweight, button-less and tab-less
 - But it should correctly support colors
 - So I choosed termite, which also supports internal padding and pic integration (well, I didn't realize how to make it work yet...)
 In spiral layout